arvinshen/100DaysOfSwift/README.md

 ## General Info
 A free education program to learn Swift over 100 days building real iOS apps.

+* Disclosure: iPhone X<sub>R</sub> is the default device used for the UI layout.
+Early projects' UI layout are not dynamic and may break the app's functionality if other devices are used and/or orientation is changed.

 ## Projects:

 ### P1: Storm Viewer - app that lets users scroll through lists of images, then select one to view.